Robust Regression over Averaged Uncertainty

-\ABSTRACT{ We propose a new formulation of robust regression by integrating all realizations of the uncertainty set and taking an averaged approach to obtain the optimal solution for the ordinary least-squared regression problem.
-We show that this formulation surprisingly recovers ridge regression and establishes the missing link between robust optimization and the mean squared error approaches for existing regression problems.
-We first prove the equivalence for four uncertainty sets: ellipsoidal, box, diamond, and budget, and provide closed-form formulations of the penalty term as a function of the sample size, feature size, as well as perturbation protection strength.
-We then show in synthetic datasets with different levels of perturbations, a consistent improvement of the averaged formulation over the existing worst-case formulation in out-of-sample performance.
-Importantly, as the perturbation level increases, the improvement increases, confirming our method's advantage in high-noise environments.
-We report similar improvements in the out-of-sample datasets in real-world regression problems obtained from UCI datasets. }
+We propose a new formulation of robust regression by integrating all realizations of the uncertainty set and taking an averaged approach to obtain the optimal solution for the ordinary least squares regression problem.
+We show that this formulation recovers ridge regression exactly and establishes the missing link between robust optimization and the mean squared error approaches for existing regression problems.
+We further demonstrate that the condition of this equivalence relies on the geometric properties of the defined uncertainty set.
+We provide exact, closed-form, in some cases, analytical solutions to the equivalent regularization strength under uncertainty sets induced by $\ell_p$ norm, Schatten $p$-norm, and general polytopes.
+We then show in synthetic datasets with different levels of uncertainties, a consistent improvement of the averaged formulation over the existing worst-case formulation in out-of-sample performance.
+In real-world regression problems obtained from UCI datasets, similar improvements are seen in the out-of-sample datasets.